rancherlabs/dep-fetch/docs/implementation.md

 The `.dep-fetch/` directory should be in `.gitignore`.
 If the file is missing, malformed, or older than 24 hours, the tag is re-resolved from the GitHub API and the file is rewritten.

-### Sidecar version file
+### Receipt file

-Location: `{bin_dir}/.{name}.version`
+Location: `.dep-fetch/{name}.receipt` (relative to working directory, alongside the version cache).

-Single-line text file containing the installed version tag:
+Two-line text file — version tag on line 1, SHA-256 hex of the installed binary on line 2:

 ```
 v0.3.1
+e3b0c44298fc1c149afbf4c8996fb92427ae41e4649b934ca495991b7852b855
 ```

+The checksum recorded in the receipt is the SHA-256 of the **extracted binary** placed in `bin_dir/`, not the downloaded asset.
+For archive assets, these differ intentionally: the asset checksum is verified at download time, and the binary checksum is stored for future receipt checks.

-Written atomically on successful install (write to a temp file in `bin_dir/`, then `os.Rename` into place).
-The binary itself is installed the same way — temp file download, checksum verification, then rename.
-This means a failed or interrupted install never leaves a partial binary or a sidecar that disagrees with the binary.
+Written atomically on successful install: a temp file is written in `.dep-fetch/`, then renamed into place.
+The binary itself is installed the same way — downloaded into a temp file, verified, extracted if needed, then renamed into `bin_dir/`.
+A failed or interrupted install never leaves a partial binary or a receipt that disagrees with the binary on disk.

+A tool is considered up-to-date when both the receipt version matches the configured version **and** the binary currently on disk hashes to the recorded checksum.
+This detects corruption or replacement of the binary independently of the original download verification.

 ---